Mold Removal Rochester, NY

 They will go to the areas where mold is commonly found.
 These spaces can include kitchens, bathrooms, basements, attics, and crawl spaces.

-If upon the visual inspection, no mold can be found by the certified tech, then mold is likely within the walls or flooring systems.
+If upon the visual inspection, no mold can be found by the certified tech, then the mold is likely within the walls or flooring systems.

 At this point you get a little nervous, you are not prepared to have walls and floors torn apart.
 The good thing, mold inspectors can do air testing which can help determine what room the mold may be coming from.